 Legal v.
 Physical Custody

 In the State of Georgia there are two primary types of custody; legal and physical.
 Legal custody is the custody rights pertaining to decision making and access to records concerning the child.
 On the other hand physical custody refers to the physical access of the child in terms of being the primary residence in which the child resides or the access to the child during visitations.
 The courts will outline via court order the arrangement of both physical custody and legal custody; the physical custody and legal custody arrangements can be divided between the parents in the form of joint custody or sole custody.
+In any event, the custody decisions in a Georgia uncontested divorce must be agreed to, signed, dated, and notarized in a documents called a Parenting Plan.
+The Georgia Parenting Plan agreement, once executed by the parents must be filed with the court and approved by a Superior Court judge.
+See O.C.G.A. § 19-9-1.

 Joint custody may either be arranged in the form of legal or physical custody.
-In the case of joint legal custody the legal decision making authority regarding the child may be given to both parents with one parent having final decision making authority and acting as a tie breaker in terms of acting on behalf of the child.
+In the case of joint legal custody the legal decision making authority regarding the child may be given to both parents with one parent having final decision making authority and acting as a tiebreaker in terms of acting on behalf of the child.
 This type of joint custody arrangement is most common and allows for the parents to arrive at a decision without court intervention over smaller issues.
 Joint legal custody, however; is not always divided up between the parents equally in terms of final decision making authority as the court generally awards the tie breaking authority to the parent upholding the child’s best interest or the parent who has cared for the child for the majority of the time.

 In this type of arrangement both parents should communicate decisions that are made on behalf of the child with each other in the form of co-parenting and in the case of disagreement then the parent with tie break ultimately formulates the decision.
 In extreme cases a judge may recognize parent’s inability to co-parent and incorporate a clause that states that the parents do not have to discuss major life decisions before exercising final decision making authorities.
 Legal authority gives both parents the ability to access health, medical, school and other important records as well as having involvement in the decision making processes regarding health, education, religion, and extracurricular activities and or any other decisions regarding the child’s everyday care or wellbeing.